thumnail

 Prerequisites to Start iOS Development Learning Journey

 Many iOS app enthusiasts think that iOS app development is a daunting task and that you need a hefty investment to get started.
 However, this is not true.
-You just need 3 things to get started and you’re bound to succeed:
+You just need 3 things to get started, and you’re bound to succeed:

-- Get a MacOS System
+Get a MacOS System

 The starting point for becoming an iOS developer is having a functional Mac system.
 If you have an iMac or MacBook, that’s great!
 However, if you’re low on budget, a Mac mini is the best investment you can make.
-If you have a desktop, you just need to connect the Mac mini device to your desktop and you’re all set to work on a Mac system.
+If you have a desktop, you just need to connect the Mac mini device to your desktop, and you’re all set to work on a Mac system.

 You can either buy the Mac mini M2 with 8-core CPU, 10-core GPU and up to 24 GB of unified memory or the Mac mini M2 Pro with up to 12-core CPU, 19-core GPU and up to 32 GP unified memory.
 The M2 one is relatively affordable and can work efficiently with any desktop.

-- Download Xcode 15
+Download Xcode 15

-- Apple Developer Account
+Apple Developer Account

-You need an active Apple Developer account to post your app on the App Store and ace your first iOS app development.
+You need an active Apple Developer account to post your app on the App Store and ace your first iPhone app development.
 It costs $99 per year.
 With this special membership, you get full access to a comprehensive set of development tools, advanced app capabilities and services, code-level support, ad hoc distribution for testing and internal use, and many more benefits.

-Step-by-Step Guide to Build Your First iOS App
+Step-by-Step Guide for iOS App Development

 It’s time to address the hottest question of the decade: how to become an iOS app developer?
 Here is a reliable step-by-step guide to getting started as an iOS developer: